privacyguides/privacyguides.org/docs/ai-chatbots.md

 ### Minimum Requirements

 - Must not use your chats for training.
-- Must be accesible over a VPN
+- Must be accessible over a VPN
-- Must provide transparency about which models is used and who operates it.
+- Must provide transparency about models operators and privacy policies.
 - Must have a reasonable rate limit (*ask feedback*).

 ### Best-Case